hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: January 16, Monday

+**Today's Progress**: Finally I added a meaningful description text on the right side.
+Though this is not coding, I had to do it because it provides huge value to the visitor.

+**Thoughts**: This is getting somewhere!
+I'm already thinking about transferring these commits to yourchoice repository's `gh-pages` branch.

+**Link(s) to work**: [Yourchoice with proper description](http://hpurmann.com/yourchoice-redux-example/)

 ### Day 11: January 15, Sunday

 **Today's Progress**: I added a small description to a few of the API functions.
 They get displayed whenever they get called in the app.
 I'm thinking about adding the action payload as well.